May 20, 2019

-First up, we’re driving north out of San Francisco, tracing the Pacific Coast Highway from the city to the shore, over curvy mountain passes and windswept cliffs, past little-known towns and peaceful lagoons.
-The drive from San Francisco to Point Reyes takes less than two hours if you were to drive it non-stop, but there are just so many reasons to pull over.
-We reckon it’s one of the best, most beautiful short drives in all of California…
+The drive from San Francisco to Point Reyes takes less than two hours if you were to drive it non-stop, but there are so many reasons to pull over.
+We reckon it’s one of the most beautiful short drives in all California…

-If you’re departing from central San Francisco, you won’t have been in the car all that long by the time you reach our first stop, but the vista point overlook on the northern side of the bridge is worth braking for.
-This is the classic view of Golden Gate and back towards the city, and whether you get a clear blue sky or a hovering blanket of fog, it’s a sight you’ll never forget.
+Depart from central San Francisco and you won’t have been travelling long by the time you reach our first stop, but the Vista Point Overlook on the northern side of the bridge is worth braking for.
+This is the classic view of Golden Gate looking back towards the city, and whether you get a clear blue sky or a hovering blanket of fog, it’s a sight you’ll never forget.

 Highway 101.
-The turn-off for the overlook is just after you cross the bridge.
+The right-hand turn-off for the overlook is just after you cross the bridge.

-Carry on driving along Highway 101, and just north of Marin City turn west onto the Shoreline Highway (a designated section of Highway 1, otherwise known as the Pacific Coast Highway).
-This two-lane road gains in elevation through the Tamalpais Valley and you’ll pass plenty of envy-inducing homes tucked into the hills before the landscape becomes more remote.
-A winding stretch of switchbacks and hairpin bends follows, revealing endless sweeps of lush green hills.
+Carry on driving along Highway 101 and just north of Marin City turn west onto the Shoreline Highway (a designated section of Highway 1, otherwise known as the Pacific Coast Highway).
+This two-lane road gains in elevation through the Tamalpais Valley, where you’ll pass plenty of envy-inducing homes tucked into the hills – as well as the turn-off for Muir Woods National Monument – before the landscape starts to feel more remote.
+A winding stretch of hairpin bends follows, revealing endless lush green hills.

-After about six miles, you’ll arrive at the British-themed Pelican Inn and see a left turn down to Muir Beach.
+After about six miles, you’ll arrive at the British-themed Pelican Inn, where a left turn leads down to Muir Beach.
 This will take you to the beach itself, which is wild and pretty, but the best views are further north.
-Carry on driving for half a mile and turn into the Muir Beach Overlook road instead.
-A steep wooden walkway negotiates its way over perilous clifftops and finishes at an abrupt bluff, rewarding you with one of the finest views along the whole of Route 1.
+Carry on driving for another mile and turn into the Muir Beach Overlook road instead.
+A steep wooden walkway climbs over perilous clifftops and finishes at an abrupt bluff, rewarding you with one of the finest views along the whole of Route 1.

 Muir Beach Overlook, Pacific Coast Hwy, Route 1, turn off just after mile marker 5.7.